About Our Programs

 Bilingual United volunteers assist in elementary classrooms at Green Park and Edison elementary schools in Walla Walla.
 Volunteers act as an academic and emotional support as they transition from learning only in Spanish to learning in English.

-Bilingual United volunteers offer academic support to ELL students in K-3 classrooms with students working on math, science and literacy fundamentals.
-Email firstname.lastname@example.org with questions and read program blog posts to learn more.
+Bilingual United volunteers offer mentorship and academic support to students in K-5 classrooms with students working on math, science and literacy fundamentals.

 Spanish language proficiency is a pre-requisite for this opportunity.
 Students who have tested into 200-level or about Spanish courses at Whitman (or can otherwise prove proficiency) are eligible.